IADSS Workshop at KDD

 Data Science Standards – Hiring, Assessing and Upskilling Data Science Talent

-Workshop Title: 3rd IADSS Workshop on Data Science Standards – Hiring, Assessing and Upskilling Data Science Talent
+IADSS successfully hosted its third workshop at KDD on Data Science Standards - Hiring, Assessing and Upskilling Data Science Talent.

 Background, Definition and Audience of the Workshop: